5 Healthy Habits for Curly Girlies, Love Your Curls Like The Queen You Are

 5. Embrace the Frizz

 Curly hair without frizz is like coffee without caffeine (possible but unnatural).
 Frizz is your curls’ way of saying, “Hey, I’m alive!”
 But too much frizz can make you look like you just escaped from a wind tunnel.
-Actress Kangana Ranaut sure follows this rule.
+Bollywood actress Kangana Ranaut is the epitome of a proud curl girl.

 Says Dr. Shukla, “Have a regular hydration routine to minimize frizz and use leave-in conditioners or curl creams for extra control.”
 Pro tip: Frizz doesn’t like humidity, so keep your hair hydrated.